 10 things to say about pay

-9. A pay rise of 12.5% would begin to recognise the skill and professionalism of nursing staff, which has historically been undervalued.
-It would encourage the next generation to join nursing and keep experienced staff in post as a much-needed morale boost.
-It would start to fill the tens of thousands of nursing vacancies so patients get the care they deserve.
+1. Members set our pay claim at 12.5% in August 2020.
+This would begin to recognise the skill and professionalism of nursing staff, encourage the next generation to join nursing and keep experienced staff in post.

 2. The UK government has made a 3% pay award to nursing staff in England a 3% award, and the Welsh government have given their nursing staff the same.
 The award is brutally unfair when the government expects inflation to run far higher.
 It’s a pay cut - fact

 3. It’s simple: patients suffer when nursing levels drop.
 Big change is needed to fill the tens of thousands of nursing jobs – fair pay is one step towards helping to achieve this.